aaronsabilano/101016762_comp3123_labtest2/README.md

 2. Install dependencies:
 npm install

-3. Create a .env file in the project root:
+3. Create a .env file in the project root with YOUR api key:
 REACT_APP_WEATHER_API_KEY=YOUR_API_KEY_HERE

 4. Start the development server: npm start

 The app will open at: